CERT-Polska/karton/docs/advanced_concepts.rst

 Consumer queue persistence
 --------------------------

 Consumer queue is created on the first registration of consumer and it gets new tasks even if all consumer instances are offline.
 It guarantees that analysis will complete even after short downtime of part of subsystems.
-Unfortunately, it also blocks completion of the analysis when we connect a Kartonik which is currently developed or temporary.
+Unfortunately, it also blocks completion of the analysis when we connect a Karton Service which is currently developed or temporary.

 We can turn off queue persistence using the :code:`persistent = False` attribute in the Karton subsystem class.